dxc04/survs/README.md

 * You can access "Create Survey" using `survey/create` route.
 Example. `http://localhost/survey/create`

 ### React Components
-* All ReactJs are located at `./resources/assets/js/components/`.
+* All ReactJs components are located at `./resources/assets/js/components/`.
 * `main-app.jsx` which renders the entire app is at `./resources/assets/js/main-app.jsx`
  ```
  main-app.jsx